hewiefreeman/GopherGameServer/README.md

  - Built-in friending mechanism (**\***)
  - Supports multiple connections on the same User
  - Server saves state on shut-down and restores on reboot
- - Tools provided for administrating server while running

 > (**\***) A MySQL (or similar SQL) database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.

 ### Upcoming features

  - Customizable sharding mechanism for accounts, freinds, and auto-login databases
+ - Support for master-slave and master-master replication (or MySQL Group Replication)
- - Distributed server deployment tools
+ - Distributed load balancer/monitor
  - Secure server cluster broadcasts with caching optimizations
+ - Tools for administrating and monitoring servers

 # Client APIs